Dahlia Breeder Royalty Program

 • Anita Lee-Archer of The Queen of Mayfield

-If you are a customer wanting to support our Australian Dahlia breeders, I recommend trying to source your tubers directly from the breeders first, then from those suppliers who support our breeders with royalties from your purchases.
+If you are a customer wanting to support our Australian Dahlia breeders, I recommend trying to source your tubers and cuttings directly from the breeders first, then from those suppliers who support our breeders with royalties from your purchases.